carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/readability-function-size.rst

     Flag compound statements which create next nesting level after `NestingThreshold`.
 This may differ significantly from the expected value for macro-heavy code.
 The default is `-1` (ignore the nesting level).

+.. option:: VariableThreshold

+   Flag functions exceeding this number of variables declared in the body.
+   The default is `-1` (ignore the number of variables).
+   Please note that function parameters and variables declared in lambdas, GNU Statement Expressions, and nested class inline functions are not counted.